DdenBraver/cDFS/README.md

 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.

 #### Examples
 Create a DFS Replication Group called Public containing two members, FileServer1 and FileServer2.
 The Replication Group contains a single folder called Software.
 A description will be set on the Software folder and it will be set to exclude the directory Temp from replication.
+A manual topology is assigned to the replication connections.
 ```powershell
 configuration Sample_cDFSRepGroup
 {